-4. Population and Housing Will the option/proposal help to:
+4. Population and Housing

 Provide everyone with the opportunity to live in good quality, affordable housing which meets the needs of occupiers throughout their life.

 - Support the provision of a responsive range of house types and sizes to meet identified needs? - Provide quality and flexible homes that meet people's needs throughout their lives? - Create sustainable new communities with good access to a range of local services and facilities? - Enhance housing provision in existing communities?